derekvance21/clj-bball/NOTES.md

 ## Todo

+- [ ] so ideally, you'd be able to load a game into the editor, and then be able to add new things
+    - so maybe later if I want to add a contested thing to the game, I could load up that game and then go through each action, not have to change anything except the contested-ness.
+Would save a ton of time
+- [ ] buzzer beater shots won't have a rebounder, but rn it requires one to submit the action...
 - [ ] POST endpoint to transact new game from frontend
 - [ ] get initial frontend database DB from server /db endpoint
 - [ ] add ring server to docker-stack.yml